 LCHS-North Counseling Office

-Parchment - L'Anse Creuse High School North has partnered with Parchment to order and send your transcript and other credentials securely.
+L'Anse Creuse High School has partnered with Parchment to order and send your transcript and other credentials securely.

-Online registration begins on Monday, Jan.
-15, 2018.
+Online registration TBD.
 All students must complete the online application (see registration link below) in order take an AP exam.
 The cost of each exam is $100.
 (Students who receive free/reduced lunch will have a fee reduction for each exam.)
 Payment can be made online at the time of registration with a credit/debit card.
 The payment stub that can be printed at the end of the on-line registration process explains how to mail in a personal check/cashier's check/money order for payment.
 If you have any questions, please email Ann Merkel.

 Course Syllabi and Teacher information

-- AP Language and Composition Teacher - John Alwardt Grade levels - 11, 12
+- AP Calculus AB Teacher - Kayla Hagel Grade levels - 12

 - AP Biology Teacher - Aimee Cesarz Grade levels - 10, 11, 12